Life in San Francisco area screeches to a halt amid shutdown

 SAN FRANCISCO (AP) — First, people were advised to avoid large gatherings.

 Californians adjusted.
 Life went on.
 Kids went to school, some people worked from...
-SeattlePI.com Also reported by •Seattle Times •USATODAY.com •MacRumours.com •The Verge
+SeattlePI.com Also reported by •Seattle Times •USATODAY.com •Haaretz